Bernie Tiede: Resentencing hearing

 The resentencing trial began on April 6, 2016.
-During the resentencing trial, Marjorie's granddaughter, Shanna Nugent, spoke directly to Bernie, and stated, “You are nothing to me.”
+During the resentencing trial, Marjorie's granddaughter, Shanna Nugent, spoke directly to Bernie, and stated, “You are nothing to me”.
 Shanna and her father, Rod Nugent, both asserted that Marjorie was a kind woman on good terms with her family (in contrast to the portrayal in the film), whom Tiede conned in order to spend her fortune without her knowledge.

 Other witnesses' testimonies differed.
-For instance, Gregg County Commissioner Darryl Primo testified that in a conversation he had with Marjorie between 1991 and 1996, she spoke favorably of Bernie's spending, as she proclaimed, “I’ll spend every dime [of my money] before I leave it to my family.”
+For instance, Gregg County Commissioner Darryl Primo testified that in a conversation he had with Marjorie between 1991 and 1996, she spoke favorably of Bernie's spending, as she proclaimed, “I’ll spend every dime [of my money] before I leave it to my family”.
 Merrell Rhodes, the victim's sister, recalled of Marjorie, “I was always afraid of her...
 I never forgot that she was my sister...
-I always loved her as a sister, actually, even when she did ugly things, and she did.”
+I always loved her as a sister, actually, even when she did ugly things, and she did”.
 Merrel's son, Joe Rhodes, attested to the movie's accurate portrayal of his aunt.
-He noted several acts of his aunt's abusive behavior toward him in The New York Times article titled “How My Aunt Marge Ended Up in the Deep Freeze.”
+He noted several acts of his aunt's abusive behavior toward him in The New York Times article titled “How my Aunt Marge ended up in the deep Freeze”.

 On April 22, 2016, the jury of ten women and two men issued a new sentence of 99 years to life for Tiede.
 After three weeks of testimony, they had deliberated for just over four hours.

 Appeal and incarceration status

 A week after his resentencing, his lawyers filed an appeal to the court's decision.
 In June 2016, the 1997 theft charge against Tiede was dropped.
 In August 2017, a Texas appeals court upheld the 99-year prison sentence.

-Tiede was the subject of the 48 Hours episode titled “The Mortician, the Murder, the Movie,” which discussed his crime, as well as his brief re-entry to society and subsequent resentencing.
+Tiede was the subject of the 48 Hours episode titled “The Mortician, the Murder, the Movie”, which discussed his crime, as well as his brief re-entry to society and subsequent resentencing.

 Tiede resided in the Telford Unit of the Texas Department of Criminal Justice for at least 15 years.
 As of 2021, Tiede was incarcerated at the John B. Connally Unit of the Texas Department of Criminal Justice in Kenedy, Texas, for several years.
 He currently resides at the Estelle Unit.
 He is not eligible for parole until August 3, 2029, which is the day after his 71st birthday.
-(Retrieved on June 5, 2022.)
+Tiede is currently the lead plaintiff in a lawsuit against the Texas Department of Criminal Justice regarding the lack of air conditioning in its prisons, which the suit estimates kills 14 inmates every year.